Private sector development

 Reforms make it easier for businesses

-Informal labour market
+Challenging informal labour market

-In many of these countries, most companies operate in the informal economy and their employees often work for low wages in poor conditions.
+In many countries, most companies operate in the informal economy and their employees often work for low wages in poor conditions.
 Certain companies remain on an informal basis due to the expense and complexity of running a formal business.
 Productivity is also often low at these informal companies.

 Sida's work with private sector development